Skip to Main Content

 The College of Family Physicians of Canada (CFPC) believes that physicians who use a patient-centered approach best meet their patients’ needs.
 The patient-centered clinical method is explained in detail in the book, Patient-Centered Medicine: Transforming the Clinical Method.* The SOO marking scheme is based on the patient-centered care framework presented in this book.

-*Stewart M, Brown JB, Weston W, McWhinney I, McWilliam C, Freeman T, eds.
+*Stewart M, Brown JB, Weston WW, Freeman TR, Ryan BL, McWilliam CL, McWhinney IR, eds.
 Patient-Centered Medicine: Transforming the Clinical Method.
-3rd ed.
-London: Radcliffe Publishing; 2014.
+4th ed.
+Boca Raton, FL: CRC Press; 2024.

 Short-answer management problems (SAMPs)